kwikteam/phy-doc/docs/install.md

 This will install **miniconda** (a Python distribution) and **phy** in your `$HOME/miniconda` by default.
 To install phy without reinstalling miniconda, use `bash latest.sh -s`.
 For more options, run `bash latest.sh -h`.

-Then, use `phy cluster-manual myexperiment.kwik` to launch the GUI on a [Kwik](https://github.com/klusta-team/kwiklib/wiki/Kwik-format) dataset.
-Note that you have some test datasets [here](http://phy.cortexlab.net/data/).

 Below are more detailled instructions if you don't want to use the automatic installer.

 > We will provide Windows and GUI installers in the near future.